ryangray/quickfont/README.md

 address.
 Changed the test mode to not ask for paper and ink color and it just uses the current character preview colors.
 Fixed a few cosmetic bugs with the menus.
 Also improved the sample font loader program.

+### Version 2.2f - 30 September 2022
+Fixed wrongly labeled forground/background preview color change keys.
+I'd had the FG and BG labels reversed this whole time.
+Switched the MC loader to use `DATA` statements.
+This is simpler, less code, and about twice as fast.
+Had to code a variable that says how many bytes there are since we can't do it by checking the length of the hex string anymore.
+The loading progress is indicated by an "x/y" bytes counter.

+This version got a variant, 2.2f_64, that will run under the Zebra Systems' OS-64 cartridge ROM that provides the high-res 64 column mode.
+The screen layout was tweaked to better use the larger screen area.
+This will probably be a challenge to keep up with the changes to the main program, but being able to output the .tap files as text and diff them should make this easier.
+I'll probably also modify the code to perhaps minimize the differences with parametric layout values.
+The memory layout is slightly different when running under OS-64, one of which was the ROM font is at a different address.